 Opera News lauds Jeni Houser’s performances as “commanding and duplicitous, yet also vulnerable.
 She has a bright future above the staff.”
 In the 2019-20 season she makes debuts with New Orleans Opera in her sought-after portrayal of Königin der Nacht in Die Zauberflöte and Dallas Opera as Papagena in the same title before also joining the company as the title role in The Golden Cockerel.
 She also returns to Madison Opera as Eurydice in Orpheus in the Underworld.
-Last season she made her house debut with the Wiener Staatsoper as Frantzi in the world premiere of Staud’s Die Weiden and subsequently joins the company for its productions of Die Zauberflöte and Trojahn’s Orest.
-She also joins Kentucky Opera in a return to her in-demand characterization of Königin der Nacht in Die Zauberflöte and also returns to Madison Opera as Anne Egerman in A Little Night Music and for its popular Opera in the Park Concert as well as Fort Worth Opera to create the role of Viv in Peters’ Companionship.
+Last season she made her house debut with the Wiener Staatsoper as Franzi in the world premiere of Staud’s Die Weiden and subsequently joins the company for its productions of Die Zauberflöte and Trojahn’s Orest.
+She also joins Kentucky Opera in a return to her in-demand characterization of Königin der Nacht in Die Zauberflöte and returns to Madison Opera as Anne Egerman in A Little Night Music and for its popular Opera in the Park Concert as well as Fort Worth Opera to create the role of Viv in Peters’ Companionship.
 Future seasons see her debut with Dallas Opera and another return to Madison Opera.
 Last season, she made debuts with Austin Lyric Opera as Zerbinetta in Ariadne auf Naxos and Central City Opera as the Königin der Nacht in Die Zauberflöte in addition to returning to Minnesota Opera for her first performances of Susanna in Le nozze di Figaro and the Charmeuse in Thais.
 She also joined the Last Vegas Philharmonic for Orff’s Carmina Burana and reprised Johanna in Sweeney Todd with Baltimore Concert Opera.